 In March 2020, the Australian Accounting Standards Board approved the issue of AASB 2020-2 Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities and AASB 1060 General Purpose Financial Statements – Simplified Disclosures for For-Profit and Not-for-profit Tier 2 Entities.
 This means that for periods beginning on or after 1 July 2021, certain for-profit entities will no longer be able to self-assess their reporting requirements and prepare special purpose financial statements.

-For entities currently preparing Special Purpose Financial Statements, I’d encourage you to get in contact with your financial reporting expert before 30 June 2021 to consider and work through what impact these changes will have on your business as these changes could have significant financial reporting implications for your business.
+For entities currently preparing Special Purpose Financial Statements, I’d encourage you to get in contact with your financial reporting expert to consider and work through what impact these changes will have on your business as they could have significant financial reporting implications for your organisation.

 What is the difference between General Purpose and Special Purpose Financial Statements?